A Daytrip to Hvar town, Croatia

 The above is not at all our scene.
 We usually hate that kind of place.
 But with easy access to Hvar Town from Split (more so in the summer when there are catamarans doing the trip in an hour) we decided to take a daytrip to see it for ourselves.

-This post is not a guide (you can click here for that) but rather an ‘impressions’ post.
-I’ve included some photos as well as our thoughts.
+I’ve included lots of photos, some thoughts, as well as some tips on visiting Hvar on a day trip.
 Hopefully it’ll help you decide if Hvar is a place you’d want to visit.

 Thoughts and Impressions